nextthingco/docs/Gadget-docs/source/includes/_build.md

 Docker works hand in hand with GadgetCLI.
 Open and keep Docker running in the background as you work with GadgetCLI.

 ### 2. Connect Hardware

 Connect your board to your host computer via a USB cable.
+The board must be flashed with GadgetOS.
+If flashing the board for the first time unplug and plug the board back in after flashing to power cycle.

 {Pic of Dev Kit connected to host computer}